 marked for $10.00 and another in a different quantity of tokens and

-This next chart is a compilation of known token rolls and packs and IS NOT complete.
+. .
+The following chart is a compilation of known token rolls as well as hypothesized token rolls not yet seen.
+It should NOT be considered complete.
 New roll types will be added as they are discovered and some information may change as new data arrives.
-For the most part, the data contained is either empirical from examples in my collection (√ ), images on the web ( ∞ ), from toll receipts ( Θ ) or those mentioned in newspaper articles ( ₦ ).
+For the most part, the data contained is either empirical from examples in my collection (√ ), images on the web ( ∞ ), from toll receipts ( Θ ), those mentioned in newspaper articles ( ₦ ), or are hypothesized to exist based on listing and calculations of tariff amounts as listed in the respective Toll Schedules [?] but have not yet been observed.

 Order Sales